 I am committed to making sure your purchase makes sense for you and your family.
 I want you to have all the facts regarding the property and the financial commitment involved in any purchase.

-The following is some information from Ask.Raveis.com on how to start the home buying process.
-I’d be more than happy to go through each step with you in person.
+For more tips and information you can read the following information from Ask.Raveis.com on how to start the home buying process.
+You can also contact me and I’d be more than happy to go through each step with you in person.

-Although the cost of purchasing a home generally increases over the years, once you purchase a particular home, the bulk of your housing costs are not exposed to inflation — if you use a fixed-rate mortgage to finance the purchase.
+Although the cost of home buying generally increases over the years, once you purchase a particular home, the bulk of your housing costs are not exposed to inflation — if you use a fixed-rate mortgage to finance the purchase.

 Home Finance 101